ZJUNIX/ZJUNIX-SoC/readme.md

 Follow these steps to create the SoC project from this repository:

 1. Launch Vivado and open the TCL console.
+   Note: This project is based on Vivado version 2016.2.
+Different versions of Vivado will produce different synthesis results, and it is possible for the design to fail to meet timing requirements.

 2. Navigate to the ```project``` directory with the ```cd``` command.
    Note: The path to this directory should not contain spaces or non-ascii characters